auriuki/jenkins-docker/README.md

 ## Using Simple Docker for Jenkins with Docker inside
 Project contains instruction how to setup simple Docker container with Jenkins with Docker inside.
-It also contains simple Jenkinsfile and Dockerfile just to verify that Dockerfile from official the repository is still working - it should.
+It also contains simple Jenkinsfile and Dockerfile just to verify that Dockerfile from official repository is still working - it should.
-And it also shows how can you use Dockerfile(s) created for application  in Jenkinsfile (this Dockerfile can contains instruction how to install your application) and Jenkinsfile will run build of this Dockerfile.
+And it also shows how can you use Dockerfile(s) created for application in Jenkinsfile (this Dockerfile can contains instruction defining installation instruction for your application).
+Jenkinsfile run build of this Dockerfile.

 ### About
 I was planning to run many applications like python scripts, java applications